Questions and Answers

 - Keyless entry readers

-7) How will Pool Monitors do the above cleaning?
+7) How will Pool Monitors do the pool area cleaning?

 - They will be supplied with disinfecting cleaning products and sanitizers and will disinfect on a revolving basis, in addition to, at each 30 minute time block, three times per day.
 This will allow Pool Monitors ample time to disinfect these and other surfaces.

 8) What type of COVID-19 messages are you posting at the pools?